Matthew 3:11

 Matthew 3:11 is the eleventh verse of the third chapter of the Gospel of Matthew in the New Testament.
 The verse occurs in the section relating the preachings of John the Baptist.
 In this verse he predicts that he will be followed by someone much greater than himself.
-The main theme of this verse is that John will soon be supplanted by a much greater figure and that John's water baptism is just a preparation for the much greater baptism by fire and spirit that will occur under the second coming of the Christian messiah Jesus, an original Christian concept that, according to Jewish scholars, lacks any fundament in the Hebrew scripture.
+The main theme of this verse is that John will soon be supplanted by a much greater figure and that John's water baptism is just a preparation for the much greater baptism with the Holy Spirit and fire.

 Content

 In the King James Version of the Bible the text reads: